tungntvn23/hackintosh-thinkpad-e480/README.md

 ### 2021-01-06

-* Update OpenCore to 0.6.5
+* Update OpenCore to 0.6.5 to support MacOS BigSur 11.1
 * Update some kexts

-* Currently supports the latest version 10.15.6.
+* Currently supports MacOS Catalina 10.15.6.
+Not yet tested on MacOS BigSur.
 * Keep up with the times and adopt OC guidance.
 * The Cpu driver is loaded normally and the frequency conversion is normal.
 * The battery display is normal.